 Aubrieta plants shine in full sun, but will also grow in part shade.
 For best results, grow plants where they will receive at least a half-day of sun.
-Plants that grow in too much shade will lose their compact, mounded appearance, will take on a leggy look, and will have sparse flowers.
+Plants that grow in too much shade will lose their compact, mounded appearance, take on a leggy look, and have sparse flowers.

 Aubrietas like a rocky, alkaline soil with a pH between 6.5 and 7.5, which mimics the soil found in their native alpine habitats.
 If the pH is low, increase it with the addition of lime.
 Good drainage is important to prevent root rot.
 Use gravel, vermiculite, or another non-organic soil amendment that will help drainage without lowering soil pH.

 Temperature and Humidity

 Aubrieta plants grow best in areas with cool summers that mirror their alpine climate.
 Periods of high humidity are fine; in fact, the cool, damp climate of Great Britain or Washington state is where you are most likely to find extraordinary specimens of aubrieta plants.

-Aubrieta plants grow in lean soil, and need no supplemental fertilizer to make beautiful blooms.
-An occasional watering with compost tea is, at most, all the feeding aubrieta plants need.
+Aubrieta plants grow in lean soil and need no supplemental fertilizer to make beautiful blooms.
+Occasional watering with compost tea is, at most, all the feeding aubrieta plants need.